openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Two options are available:

--   do not highlight the 3 largest objects (False)
+-   do not highlight the three largest objects (False)
--   show the 3 largest objects in pink color (True)
+-   show the three largest objects in pink color (True)

 Run the analysis
 """"""""""""""""

-Once your parameters are all, launch the analysis.
+Once your parameters are set, launch the analysis.
 The blue rectangle will display information about the computation.
 Upon completion, it will turn green and display the computation log.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/acc_results.png
     :title: Information logs